simont77/fakegato-history/README.md

 where

-- accessoryType can be "weather", "energy", "energy2", "room", "door", motion", "switch", "thermo" or "aqua"
+- accessoryType can be "weather", "energy", "room", "door", motion", "switch", "thermo", "aqua", or "custom"
 - Accessory should be the accessory using the service, in order to correctly set the service name and pass the log to the parent object.
 Your Accessory should have a `this.log` variable pointing to the homebridge logger passed to the plugin constructor (add a line `this.log=log;` to your plugin).
 Debug messages will be shown if homebridge is launched with -D option.
 - length is the history length; if no value is given length is set to 4032 samples